Esubalew-github/Spring-Boot-Web-Application/README.md

 ```
 In the above command, test_db is a name for the database as an example.

 3. Run these sql script files and create tables.
-For PostgreSQL database use

 ```
 CREATE TABLE IF NOT EXISTS countries (